nithinsankar-b/SC1015_MiniProject/README.md

 Our dataset is taken from Kaggle: [Cyberbullying Classification](https://www.kaggle.com/datasets/andrewmvd/cyberbullying-classification)

 ## <a id ="repository">🔎 Repository Overview </a>
-> - This is a long documentation.
-Use this section links to quickly and conveniently jump to each section.
+> - Use this section links to quickly and conveniently jump to each section.
 > - At every section there is the "[Back to `Main` Content Page](#repository)" to jump back and forth seeamlessly.

 1) [Source Code](#source)